xpqz/dyalog-docs/dotnet-interface/docs/aplscript/creating-asp-net-classes.md

 ASP.NET does not itself compile a script; it delegates this task to a specialised compiler that is associated with the language declared in the script.
 This association is made either in the application's web.config file or in the global `machine.config` file.
 Dyalog Installs a default web.config file which includes these settings in the `samples\asp.net` folder.

-The `APLScript` compiler is itself written in Dyalog APL.
+The `APLScript` compiler is itself written in Dyalog.

 Although the compilation process takes some time, it is typically only performed once, so the performance of an `APLScript` Web Service or Web Page is not compromised.
 Once it has been compiled, ASP.NET redirects all subsequent requests for an `APLScript` to its compiled assembly.

 Please note that the use of the word *compile* in this process does not imply that your APL code is actually compiled into Microsoft Intermediate Language (MSIL).
-Although the process does in fact generate *some* MSIL, your APL code will still be interpreted by the Dyalog APL DLL engine at run-time.
+Although the process does in fact generate *some* MSIL, your APL code will still be interpreted by the Dyalog DLL engine at run-time.
 The word *compile* is used only to be consistent with the messages displayed by ASP.NET when it first processes the script.